top of page

 By rewarding regions that create good for the World and the Planet, RITA also acts as a promotion body for a new global positioning of impact regions.

-Post-2020 Global Issues that RITA is seeking to address:
+Global Issues that RITA is seeking to address:

-Social & Environmental injustice of global relevance
+- Social and Environmental inequality of global relevance.

-International trade which is no longer fit for purpose
+- International trade which is no longer fit for purpose

-Sector and industry silos that hinder regional economic transition
+- Sector and industry silos that hinder regional economic transition

 Solutions that RITA is seeking to enable: